 2. Freelance Writing

 Freelance writing is another popular remote job that many people like to do.
 This is again an easy job to do considering you have a constant workflow and a good laptop, you can work from wherever you please.
-Many freelancers actually start out working remotely and then may decide to apply to a larger organization in the future.
+Many freelancers start out working remotely and then may decide to apply to a larger organization in the future.

 3. Website Designing

 If you are more creative and enjoy designing, then perhaps web design is your thing.
 In fact, many people choose to work as freelance web designers as it is just a lot simpler to work from home when all you require is good software and a laptop.

 The more expert web designers, who are earning big bucks, may eventually decide to rent an office space to work from.
 However, if you are comfortable working remotely, whether at home or any other location, then web designing is a job that allows you the freedom to do so.

 4. Social Media Management

 The 4th and final job which is popular to do remotely is social media management.
-Again, this is a position that mainly requires someone managing online social profiles and pages, and for this reason, it can be done remotely with no office required.
+Again, this is a position that mainly requires someone to manage online social profiles and pages, and for this reason, it can be done remotely with no office required.

 Social media management can be quite rewarding, and more and more organizations are outsourcing their social media managers as they can often be a much cheaper alternative than having a full-time employee in-house working on social media.

 Is Working Remote the Right Option for Me?

-Working remotely can be the perfect ideal to some people, and the worst to others.
-It really does depend on your lifestyle, and what you want out of your job.
+Working remotely can be the perfect ideal for some people, and the worst to others.
+It does depend on your lifestyle, and what you want out of your job.

-If you have built a career that you are passionate about and this happens to be remote, then you should definitely continue with this career path if it works for you.
+If you have built a career that you are passionate about and this happens to be remote, then you should continue with this career path if it works for you.
 If, however, you feel you miss the social aspects of working in an organization itself, then perhaps a non-remote position will be the best fit for you.